rotationalio/ensign/docs/content/examples/data_engineers.md

 ```
 ## Add the docker-compose file in the weather_data directory to run the application

 The docker-compose file contans three services.
 The first service is the `producer` which requires the `WAPIKEY` environment variable used to call the Weather API.
-The second service is the `consumer` which needs the `POSTGRES_USER`, `POSTGRES_DB`, and `POSTGRES_PASSWORD` environment variables in order to connect to the database.
+It will also need the `ENSIGN_CLIENT_ID`, and `ENSIGN_CLIENT_SECRET` to use Ensign.
+The second service is the `consumer` which needs the `POSTGRES_USER`, `POSTGRES_DB`, and `POSTGRES_PASSWORD` environment variables in order to connect to the database and it will also need `ENSIGN_CLIENT_ID`, and `ENSIGN_CLIENT_SECRET` to use Ensign.
 The third service is the `postgres` database, which is a docker image that will also require the same environment variables as the consumer.
-You will notice that the container name is `weather_db`, which is the host name that the consumer application uses to connect to the database.
+You will notice that the container name is `weather_db`, which is the host name that the consumer application uses to connect to the database and it has also got the same Postgres environment variables as the consumer.

 ```yaml
 version: '3'